 - She currently serves as Director for the Centre for Civil Society at the University of KwaZulu-Natal, Durban.

 - PhD (University of Witwatersrand)

 - (1) Civil Society and Development (2) Social Policy (3) Political Economy of the Welfare State – Development Studies Masters Programme.
 She also supervises a number of MA and PhD Students.

-Her current research projects include: (1) Social Movements, Social Protest and Local Participation in South Africa; (2) African Philanthropy in Crisis and Non Crisis Periods; (3) A Shrinking Space for Civil Society in South Africa
+Her current research projects include: (1) Shrinking Spaces of Civil Society in South Africa?
+National Research Foundation (NRF) funded.
+Activism, Policy & Transformation.
+A collaboration with the London School of Economics (LSE) UK comprising five country case studies: South Africa, Armenia, Chile, Lebanon, Egypt.
+(2) Social Movements, Social Protest and Local Participation in South Africa; (3) African Philanthropy in Crisis and Non Crisis Periods; (4) A Shrinking Space for Civil Society in South Africa

 - Brooks, H, Chikane, R and Mottiar, S (eds).
 2023.
 Protest in South Africa: Rejection, Reassertion, Reclamation.
 Johannesburg: Mapungubwe Institute for Strategic Reflection (MISTRA).